Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture6.md

       }
 ```

-Keep By replacing the blockid and slot with your current nodes position, it will bootstrap the PAB in line with your node.
+By replacing the blockid and slot with your current nodes position, it will bootstrap the PAB in line with your node.

 We can also view the swagger ui for the PAB at: